 - Pressure relief.
 When dealing with back or neck pain, you require instant muscle relaxation and tension release.
 In this case, you would benefit from a mattress that has good conforming properties.
 Memory foam and latex show great results when it comes to pressure relief, so you might want to consider one of these types.
 If you are looking for a hybrid mattress, make sure it has thick comfort layers that would effectively cradle your body and pressure points.

 - Durability.
 As you already know, mattress sags or indentations can cause poor sleeping postures and back (or neck) pain.
 Naturally, you probably don’t want your mattress to sag prematurely.
 That’s why it’s important to check the warranty and other users’ reviews.
 A longer warranty period can mean that the mattress uses quality materials.
 As for the reviews, they can give you an idea of how the mattress performs with time and withstands prolonged use.
+The materials also determine durability.
+It’s better to pick denser foams (with a higher PCF rating) and thicker coils (with a lower gauge).

 - Ease of movement (for restless and combo sleepers).
 If back or neck pain makes you toss and turn trying to find a comfortable position (or you simply switch between positions when sleeping), you probably want a mattress that will allow you to do that effortlessly.
 In this case, it’s better to avoid memory foam, as it is famous for its generous enveloping.
 And if you still want to try a foam mattress, at least make sure that it has a more resilient transition layer (polyfoam would work).